 Your responsibility is to ensure that all premises have adequate storage space to contain waste and recyclable material, that consideration is made as to collection points and easy access for collection vehicles can be maintained.
 Storage space is dependent on the size of the development and property type, as detailed in the RDG.

 Please note that it is the developer's responsibility to provide and pay for the appropriate type and number of bins required to enable residents to present their waste for collection.
 Bins can be ordered from Southampton City Council by emailing email@example.com with your requirements.
-Please give five weeks' notice before the date that bins are required.
+Please give eight weeks' notice before the date that bins are required.

 The Waste Management Policy states all of the Council's current policies regarding waste management.